MatthewMckee4/course-notes/notes/year_3/computing_science/database_systems/notes.typ

 *Transitive Dependency*: A non-key attribute A is transitively dependent on the primary key K if A is dependent on another non-key attribute B, and B is in turn dependent on K.

+== Normalization

-*Normalization*: progressive decomposition of unsatisfactory (bad) relations by breaking up their attributes into smaller good relations.
-A prime attribute is an attribute that is part of some candidate key.
+Progressive decomposition of unsatisfactory (bad) relations by breaking up their attributes into smaller good relations.

+=== First Normal Form (1NF)

-*First Normal Form (1NF)*: A relation is in 1NF if the domain of each attribute is atomic (cannot be decomposed) and each tuple is unique.
+A relation is in 1NF if the domain of each attribute is atomic (cannot be decomposed) and each tuple is unique.
 This does not allow nested or multi-valued attributes.

+Relations are still expected to have redundant and repeated data.

+=== Second Normal Form (2NF)

-*Second Normal Form (2NF)*: A relation is in 2NF if it is in 1NF and all non-key attributes are fully functionally dependent on the primary key.
+A relation R is in 2NF if every non-prime attribute A in R is fully functionally dependent on the primary key of R.

+Remove all prime attributes from the primary key, which cause partial dependencies.

+=== Third Normal Form (3NF)

-*Third Normal Form (3NF)*: A relation is in 3NF if it is in 2NF and there are no transitive dependencies.
+A relation is in 3NF if it is in 2NF and there are no transitive dependencies.

+=== Generalised Third Normal Form (G3NF)

+Every non-prime attribute A in relation R:
+- is fully functionally dependent on every candidate key in R.
+- is non-transitively dependent on every candidate key in R.

+=== Boyce-Codd Normal Form (BCNF)

-*Boyce-Codd Normal Form (BCNF)*: A relation is in BCNF if it is in 3NF and all determinants are primary keys.
+A relation is in BCNF if it is in 3NF and all determinants are primary keys: any attribute should be functionally dependent only on the Primary Key.

+#pagebreak()

+= SQL #text(fill: gray, size: 10pt)[Week 3]

-== SQL
+== SQL Commands

-*Database Schema and Table*: `CREATE SCHEMA` defines a namespace for database objects; `CREATE TABLE` defines the structure of a table.
+*Database Schema and Table*

+`CREATE SCHEMA` defines a namespace for database objects

+`CREATE TABLE` defines the structure of a table.

-*Data Types*: `INTEGER`, `FLOAT`, `CHAR`, `VARCHAR`, `BOOLEAN`, `DATE`, `TIME`, `TIMESTAMP` *Constraints*: `PRIMARY KEY`, `FOREIGN KEY`, `UNIQUE`, `CHECK (condition)`, `NOT NULL`, `DEFAULT {value}` *Multi-set operators*: `UNION`, `INTERSECT`, `EXCEPT`
+*Data Types*: `INTEGER`, `FLOAT`, `CHAR`, `VARCHAR`, `BOOLEAN`, `DATE`, `TIME`, `TIMESTAMP`

+*Value Constraints*: `CHECK (condition)`, `NOT NULL`, `DEFAULT {value}`

+*Key Constraints*: `PRIMARY KEY`, `UNIQUE`

+*Referential Constraints*: `FOREIGN KEY (column1) REFERENCES table2(column2)`, `ON DELETE CASCADE`, `ON UPDATE CASCADE`

+*Multi-set operators*: `UNION`, `INTERSECT`, `EXCEPT`, `DISTINCT`

-Any value compared with NULL is unknown, should use `IS NULL` or `IS NOT NULL` to check for NULL values.
+Any value compared with NULL is `UNKNOWN`, should use `IS NULL` or `IS NOT NULL` to check for NULL values.

 == Joins